-Celso Martnínez Celso and his family are mezcal producers and master distillers.
-Celso makes Dangerous Don's destilado con café & destilado con mandarina, which are both made with espadin agave.
+...is a community and collective project The Dangerous Don team are all women, many mothers, who are based in the UK and Mexico.
+The producers are family-run growers and makers, whom Thea works closely with.
+Meet some of the people who are part of the brand: Celso Martnínez Celso and his family are mezcal producers and master distillers.
+Celso makes Dangerous Don's destilado con café, and destilado con mandarina, which are both made with espadin agave.
 He is based in Santiago Matatlan, often referred to as the 'World Capital Of Mezcal' it is a town and municipality in Oaxaca in South-Western Mexico.
-Juan Diaz Cruz Juan produces Dangerous Don's espadin - straight espadin with no 'flavour'.
-He is based in Santa María Quiegolani, which is some distance from Dangerous Don's Oaxaca base.
+Juan Diaz Cruz Juan produces Dangerous Don's espadin - straight espadin with no infusion.
+He is based in Santa María Quiegolani, and is focused and concerned with making mezcal that respects and resonates with the history and culture of mezcal, as well as the environment.
 Dangerous Don Bottling The bottles are handmade using a bespoke mould in Guadalajara, a region of Mexico known for artisan glass manufacturers.
 They are then printed in another factory in Guadalajara using a process called seriograpy - a very specific screen printing technique.
 The mezcal is then bottled in Oaxaca City at Juan's bottling facility and shipped globally!